Nationwide Children's Hospital Research Building 3

 235,000 SF

-Nationwide Children’s Hospital in Columbus, Ohio values themselves on being a place where a child can receive the best care anywhere in the world.
+Nationwide Children’s Hospital in Columbus, Ohio, values itself as being a place where a child can receive the best care anywhere in the world.
 The hospital says it’s “the place where curing and caring go hand-in-hand.”
-It’s a mission that’s important to the hospital and the people of Columbus.
-To uphold this pledge, a massive expansion was needed of the hospital’s current facilities.
+It’s a mission important to the hospital and the people of Columbus.
+To uphold this pledge, a massive expansion of the hospital’s current facilities was needed.

-The $1 billion expansion consists of several facilities; a new main hospital, Clinical Research center, West Campus research center, expanded green space, Livingston Avenue garage, central energy plant and the Ronald McDonald House.
+The $1 billion expansion consists of several facilities; a new main hospital, a Clinical Research center, a West Campus research center, expanded green space, a Livingston Avenue garage, a central energy plant, and the Ronald McDonald House.
 The expansion was done in phases over several years.
 Recently, the hospital completed another phase, Research Building 3, part of West Campus.

-SMBH worked closely with the owner, Construction Manager and design team to determine the most appropriate structural system for the building.
-After looking at numerous systems, a cast in place concrete, post tensioned system was chosen.
-This system provides a cost effective structure, a shallow structure that allows for lower floor to floor heights, and the performance that the owner requires.
+SMBH worked closely with the owner, Construction Manager, and design team to determine the most appropriate structural system for the building.
+After looking at numerous systems, a cast-in-place concrete, post-tensioned system was chosen.
+This system provides a cost-effective, shallow structure that allows for lower floor-to-floor heights and the performance that the owner requires.